Australian raven

-The Australian raven (Corvus coronoides) is a passerine bird in the genus Corvus native to much of southern and northeastern Australia.
-Measuring 46–53 cm in length, it has all-black plumage, beak and mouth, as well as strong grey-black legs and feet.
-The upperparts are glossy, with a purple, blue, or green sheen, and its black feathers have grey bases.
-The Australian raven is distinguished from the Australian crow species by its throat hackles, which are prominent in adult birds.
-Older adult individuals have white irises, younger adults have white irises with an inner blue rim, while younger birds have dark brown irises until fifteen months of age, and hazel irises with an inner blue rim around each pupil until age two years and ten months.
-Nicholas Aylward Vigors and Thomas Horsfield described the Australian raven in 1827, its species name (coronoides) highlighting its similarity with the carrion crow (C. corone).
-Two subspecies are recognized, which differ slightly in calls and are quite divergent genetically.
+The Australian raven (Corvus coronoides) is a passerine corvid bird native to Australia.
+Measuring 46–53 cm in length, it has an all-black plumage, beak and mouth, as well as strong, greyish-black legs and feet.
+The upperparts of its body are glossy, with a purple-blue, greenish sheen; its black feathers have grey bases.
+The Australian raven is distinguished from the Australian crow, and other related corvids, by its long chest feathers, or throat hackles, which are prominent in mature birds.
+Older individuals and subadults have white irises, while the younger birds' eyes display blue inner rims; hatchlings and young birds have brown, dark irises until about fifteen months of age, at which point their irises become hazel-coloured, with an inner blue rim around each pupil, this lasting until they are roughly 2.5 to 3 years of age.
+Nicholas Aylward Vigors and Thomas Horsfield described the Australian raven in 1827, its species name coronoides highlighting its similarity with the carrion crow (C. corone).
+Two subspecies are recognised, which differ slightly in their vocalisations, and are quite divergent, genetically.

-The preferred habitat is open woodland and transitional zones.
-It has adapted well to urban environments and is a common city bird in Sydney, Canberra, Perth and Brisbane.
-An omnivorous and opportunistic feeder, it eats a wide variety of plant and animal material, as well as food waste from urban areas.
-In eastern Australia, its range is strongly correlated with the presence of sheep, and it has been blamed for killing lambs.
-However, this is very rare, and the raven most often scavenges for afterbirth and stillborn animals as well as newborn lamb faeces.
+The preferred habitat of the Australian raven includes open woodlands and transitional zones, in addition to cities and towns; it has adapted well to human settlements and other urban environments, and is a commonly sighted bird in several major cities, including Sydney, Canberra, Perth, Adelaide and Brisbane.
 The Australian raven is territorial, with pairs generally bonding for life.
 Breeding takes place between July and September, with almost no variation across its range.
 The nest is a bowl-shaped structure of sticks sited high in a tree, or occasionally in a man-made structure such as a windmill or other building.

+An omnivorous and opportunistic feeder, the Australian raven eats a wide variety of plant and animal material, from fruits and seeds to lizards, chicks of other bird species, and small mammals; they will also scour waste bins and disposal sites for human food waste, such as various produce, meats, seafood, eggs, etc. The ravens living in eastern Australia are often associated with sheep farms, and have been blamed for the killing of lambs; however, this is an exceedingly rare occurrence, as the ravens are likely seeking the afterbirth from ewes that may have recently given birth.
+Additionally, ravens aid in environmental "cleanup"—much like vultures on other continents—by helping rid the area of potentially dangerous pathogens which could deploy on carrion, stillborn farm animals (or other deceased mammals and birds), even scavenging newborn mammalian faeces.